The Cuckoos (1930 film): Plot

-Prof. Cunningham (Woolsey) and his partner Sparrow (Wheeler) are a pair of charlatan fortune tellers, broke and stranded at a Mexican resort just south of the border.
-An heiress, Ruth Chester (June Clyde), is running away from her aunt, Mrs. Furst (Jobyna Howland).
-Ruth is in love with an American pilot, Billy Shannon (Hugh Trevor), but her aunt wishes her to marry the European nobleman, The Baron (Ivan Lebedeff), whom the aunt believes is the "right" type of person for her niece.
+Prof. Cunningham and his partner Sparrow are a pair of charlatan fortune tellers, broke and stranded at a Mexican resort just south of the border.
+An heiress, Ruth Chester, is running away from her aunt, Mrs. Furst.
+Ruth is in love with an American pilot, Billy Shannon, but her aunt wishes her to marry the European nobleman, The Baron, whom the aunt believes is the "right" type of person for her niece.

-Meanwhile Sparrow has fallen in love with a young American girl, Anita (Dorothy Lee), who has been living with a band of gypsies.
-This enrages the leader of the gypsy band, Julius (Mitchell Lewis), who has had his eye on Anita for years.
+Meanwhile, Sparrow has fallen in love with a young American girl, Anita, who has been living with a band of gypsies.
+This enrages the leader of the gypsy band, Julius, who has had his eye on Anita for years.

 Mrs. Furst tries to persuade Ruth to marry the Baron, but unbeknownst to Mrs. Furst, the Baron is only interested in marrying Ruth for her money.
 During the course of events, Mrs. Furst falls in love with the Professor, but when the Baron finds out that Ruth is engaged to Billy, he conspires with Julius to kidnap her.
 During the kidnapping, Anita is also taken, and the girls are taken to a hideout in Mexico.
 The Professor, Sparrow, and Billy track them down, rout the villains, and recover the girls.